 Historically Black Colleges and Universities, or HBCUs, offer valuable educational opportunities to a variety of students.
-These educational institutions create unique communities with an emphasis on culture and history.
-If you're considering a college or university for your undergraduate or graduate studies, an HBCU might just be the right fit, but it's important to understand the details of these unique schools.
+These educational institutions create unique communities with an

 What are HBCUs?
 The history of historically Black colleges and universities begins in the 19th century.
 John Chavis became the first Black American on record to attend college when he was admitted to Washington and Lee University in 1799, but such an event was rare.
 For Black students, there were few to no opportunities to access a higher education.
 Both public and private institutes of higher education excluded Black students.
 HBCUs became schools established expressly to serve the educational needs of Black Americans.